-The appropriate policies and procedures will depend, at minimum, on the nature of the AIPs and any ‘backup’ relationships the Archive may have with other Archives.
-For example,
+The appropriate policies and procedures will depend, at minimum, on the nature of the AIPs and any cooperative agreements or relationships the Archive may have with other Archives.
+For example, in the case of deletions, other Archives may need to be consulted before an AIP is deleted if an agreement has been made that this Archive will hold that particular AIP.